 One of the primary reasons many restaurant owners invest in melamine dishware is due to its reputation for being break and shatter resistant.
 The strengthened resin is able to easily withstand dropping and banging.
 No need to worry about how your busser stacks dishes in a bin, the dishes are put up after washing, or when a dish hits the ground during a busy service.
 The same material makes it resistant scratches from utensils.
 If you are looking for additional durability, be sure to look for melamine dishes with reinforced rim and foot designs.
 This increased durability means that you are going to save time and avoid unsightly messes, but also that you are going to save money by minimizing your replacement costs.

 Sometimes, cheap dishes look just like what they are—cheap dishes.
 It plays a sort of psychological trick on diners’ minds.
 If the dishes are cheap, what kind of ingredients are being put in the food?
 Melamine helps belay these issues by having beautiful china-like and ceramic-like appearances.
-The options come in a variety of options including solid colors and patterns, rustic to elegant.
+There are a variety of options available including solid colors and patterns, rustic to elegant.

 Melamine dishware is heat resistant and cold insulated.
 Its heat dissipation feature allows dishes to stay cool to the touch even when serving hot dishes.
 This also makes melamine a prime option when choosing kitchen utensils like tongs and flippers.
 Because of the way melamine handles the heat, the dishes dry faster, helping quicker throughput from the dishwashers as well.
 This same physical property makes melamine ideal for displaying cold food on display and in buffets, helping keep cold food, salads, and desserts colder, longer.